ChrystleMyrnaLobo/scribble/OD.md

 In a new folder for the dataset, set up workspace as follows
 - Data: Contain the `.csv` and TFRecord `.record` for train and validation set.
 - Images: Contains the images
-- preTrainModel: Unziped content of the model chosen from model zoo
+- preTrainModel: Unziped content of the model chosen from model zoo  `tar -xzvf ssd_mobilenet_v1_coco.tar.gz`
 - training: The checkpoints generated during training will be stored here.
 - Copy `train.py`, `eval.py`, `export_inference_grap.py` from `model/research/object_detection/` to the folder